Rosacea is a chronic condition that affects skin of your face. It’s not life-threatening, but it can be uncomfortable.

 - hot, cold, or windy weather conditions

-- certain types of foods, such as spicy foods
+- certain types of foods, such as spicy foods and those containing the compound cinnamaldehyde (including tomatoes and citrus fruits)

 - certain types of drinks, such as alcoholic or hot beverages